-The User Application relies on a database (MySQL by default; see the Roles Based Provisioning Module Installation Guide for a list of supported databases) to store several kinds of information:
+The User Application relies on a database (see the Roles Based Provisioning Module Installation Guide for a list of supported databases) to store the following information:

-- User application configuration data: for example, Web page definitions, portlet instance registrations, and preference values. - Workflow state information is persisted in the database.
-(The actual workflow definitions are stored in the User Application driver in the Identity Vault.) - Novell Identity Audit logs
+- User application configuration data, such as Web page definitions and preference values. - Workflow state information.
+The actual workflow definitions are stored in the User Application driver in the Identity Vault.